solyarisoftware/sinatra-api-server-toolbox/README.md

 Developement Tips & Tools:
-- I used [$ curl](http://$ curl.haxx.se/docs/httpscripting.html) as default command line tool for doing client-side tests.
+- Command line Client tests: I used [curl](http://$ curl.haxx.se/docs/httpscripting.html) as default command line tool for client-side calls examples.
-- I supplied a simple web client test app [using jQuery AJAX](https://github.com/solyaris/sinatra-api-server-demo#web-client-side-api-calls-using-jquery-ajax)
+- Web client tests: I supplied a simple front-end web page using [using jQuery AJAX](https://github.com/solyaris/sinatra-api-server-demo#web-client-side-api-calls-using-jquery-ajax).

 To reproduce the Rails developer usual experience:
--  I enjoyed use of [shotgun](https://github.com/rtomayko/shotgun) to automatically reload rack development server.
+-  I enjoyed use of [shotgun](https://github.com/rtomayko/shotgun) to automatically reload rack development server (you can so edit source code on the fly, without restart server)!
-- I used very useful [tux](https://github.com/cldwalker/tux) developement environment to browse ActiveRecord models and doying queries, a la *rails console*.
-Last but not least I find useful [Hirb](https://github.com/cldwalker/hirb) gem, to display record data set in pretty print data tables.
+- I enjoyed also very useful [tux](https://github.com/cldwalker/tux) developement environment, a sortt of a la *rails console* substitute, I mainly used to browse ActiveRecord models and doying queries.
+- I display record data set in pretty print data tables using [Hirb](https://github.com/cldwalker/hirb) gem.

 # Using ActiveRecord ORM

-In this sample application, I want connect with two already living databases (let say you already have in production some *legacy* database and you want to access these data with an API server):
+In this demo application, I want connect with two already living databases (It's the case when you already have in production some *legacy* database and you want to access these data with an API server):

-I used a real case scenario (of my customer's database), where the *default* db is the postgreSQL database with name: `esamiAnatomia_development`, that contain three tables:
+As prrof of concept, I used a real case scenario, where I have a *default/primary* postgreSQL database with name: `esamiAnatomia_development`, that contain three tables:
 - `Exam`
 - `User`
 - `Course`